-5. Confirm the sensor is properly positioned to detect motion and has sufficient light to operate - refer to the "Walk Test" and "Light Test" sections.
+Confirm the sensor is properly positioned to detect motion and has sufficient light to operate, see the See Walk Test and See Light Test sections.

 3. Linking

 Two or more compatible devices can be linked and configured to provide the desired control.
 There are two basic types of devices in the system; transmitters and transceivers.